History and Mission

 The Worlding of Irish Studies/1916 The Irish Rebellion

-The Institute hosts the 500-person annual American Conference of Irish Studies with the theme coined by Faculty Fellow Declan Kiberd: "The Worlding of Irish Studies."
+The Institute hosts the 500-person national American Conference for Irish Studies with the theme coined by Faculty Fellow Declan Kiberd: "The Worlding of Irish Studies."
 Further contextualizing Irish studies within a global context, the landmark documentary film, 1916 The Irish Rebellion, presents the 1916 Rebellion as a pivotal event in world history.
 Faculty Fellow Bríona Nic Dharmiada, Thomas J. and Kathleen M. O'Donnell Professor of Irish Studies and Concurrent Professor of Film, Television, and Theatre, is the documentary’s originator, writer, producer, and executive producer; Director Christopher Fox is executive producer for Notre Dame.
 The film is a centerpiece of the Irish government's year-long commemoration of the Rising and is shown on RTÉ, the BBC, and PBS affiliates, with screenings and broadcasts worldwide to viewers in more than 60 countries on five continents.

 The Institute and the West of Ireland